 Contact

-Open to research positions, internships, and full-time engineering roles.
-Particularly interested in the intersection of medicine, robotics, and human-centered design.
+Currently building at Limitless Dynamics.
+Always interested in collaborations at the intersection of medicine, robotics, and human-centered design.